woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 A plot showcasing the reconstructed invariant mass dependency on number of tops merging into matched truth jets.

 ### **TopTruthJetsKinematics**:
-A study focused around the kinematics of truth mathched truth jets to tops.
+A study focused around the kinematics of truth matched truth jets to tops.
 - **Figure_3.1f**:
 A plot depicting the $\Delta R$ between truth jets matched to a mutual top, compared to background (non mutual).
 Background in this context implies the $\Delta R$ of truth jets not matched to a mutual top.